grahampugh/munki-catalog-admin/README.md

 The code which enables movement of packages between catalogs is a derivation of code from Munki-Trello by Graham Gilbert: https://github.com/grahamgilbert/munki-trello

-Some of the original functionality of MunkiWebAdmin has been removed from Munki-Catalog-Admin, such as reporting tools.
+Some of the original functionality of MunkiWebAdmin has been removed from Munki-Do, such as reporting tools.
 For reporting tools, I recommend:

 * *Sal:* https://github.com/salopensource/sal
 * *MunkiReport-PHP:* https://github.com/munkireport/munkireport-php

-A Docker container for Munki-Catalog-Admin is available here:
+A Docker container for Munki-Do is available here:

 * https://github.com/grahampugh/docker-munki-catalog-admin